-Embedded school programs eliminate many of the barriers students and their families face when it comes to accessing programs at WordPlay's writing center in Northside.
+Bringing programs inside the schools eliminates many of the barriers students and their families face when it comes to accessing enrichment programming.

-From the creative Aiken Writers Room to immersive Readers Theater performances to public Poet Trees, WordPlay brings project-based reading, writing and storytelling workshops into classrooms, with partnerships between trained teaching artists and classroom teachers to complement curriculum with the arts.
+From the Aiken Writers Room to Readers Theater performances to the Poet Trees, WordPlay brings project-based reading, writing and storytelling workshops into classrooms, with partnerships between trained teaching artists and classroom teachers to complement curriculum with the arts.

 WORDPLAY'S IN-SCHOOL PROGRAMS

 WORDlab AT CHASE ELEMENTARY

-An after-school reading lab piloted at Chase Elementary School, WORDlab provides support for students in grades 3-6 to boost reading proficiency.
+An after-school reading and creative learning experience at Chase Elementary School, WORDlab provides support for students in grades 3-6 to boost reading proficiency.
 WORDlab is designed to foster positive feelings about reading and writing as students participate in focused reading activities blended with discussion, writing, visual art and themed movement/play.

 WRITERS' ROOM AT AIKEN HIGH SCHOOL

 The WordPlay Writers Room is made possible thanks to funding from: